What are product analytics?

-Product analytics is a category of business intelligence software that captures and exposes usage patterns from digital products like web and mobile applications via event tracking, event properties, and event and property grouping.
+Product analytics are a type of business intelligence software that capture and expose usage patterns from digital products like web and mobile applications via event tracking, event properties, and event and property grouping.
 Product managers, user experience (UX) designers, and growth strategists rely on product analytics (sometimes called “click tracking” or “click path analytics”) to track digital interactions within their apps, websites, and devices.
-That data informs decisions about how to improve the product experience and drive business outcomes.
+That data informs decisions about how to improve the product experience, increase product engagement, and drive business outcomes.
 Usage data tends to be more reliable than user surveys and product testing alone.

 The way the data is grouped and queried plays a major role in how useful product analytics are to the product manager, UX designer, or growth strategist.
 Some of the most common ways to understand product usage include: